influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/tick/syntax.md

 ## Variables and literals

 Variables in TICKscript are useful for storing and reusing values and for providing a friendly mnemonic for quickly understanding what a variable represents.
 They are typically declared along with the assignment of a literal value.
+In a TICKscript intended to be used as a [Task Template](/kapacitor/v1.3/guides/template_tasks/) they can also be declared with simply a type identifier.

 ### Variables

 #### Naming variables

 Variables are declared using the keyword `var` at the start of a declaration.
 Variable identifiers must begin with a standard ASCII letter and can be followed by any number of letters, digits and underscores.
 Both upper and lower case can be used.
-The type the variable will hold depends upon the literal value it is assigned when it is declared.
+The type the variable will hold depends upon either the type identifier that follows its identifier, as can be written in a template, or the literal value it is assigned when it is declared, as is the standard usage in a standard TICKscript.

-**Example 1 &ndash; variable declarations**
+**Example 3 &ndash; variable declarations**
 ```javascript
 var my_var = 'foo'
 var MY_VAR = 'BAR'